raspberrypilearning/smart-classroom/en/step_1.md

 title: What you will learn
 ---

-+ How to train and test a machine learning modal
++ How to train and test a machine learning model
 + Why this approach is better than using a long list of rules
 + How confidence scores can improve the user experience